 The Bridge to Success program is offering career training in Air Conditioning Technology, Automotive Collision Repair, Commercial Truck Driving, Diesel Truck Maintenance, Healthcare Access Representative, Machine Tool Technology, Manufacturing Operations, and Welding Technology.
 The classes are based at the Athens Technical College Elbert County Campus, Walton County Campus, and Main Campus; although, the program will serve people within the College’s 10-county area in Northeast Georgia.

 Economic Development Services

-The mission of the Office of Economic Development Services is to provide non-credit workforce development programs and lifelong learning opportunities to businesses and individual citizens within the communities served by Athens Technical College: Clarke, Elbert Greene, Hart, Madison, Oconee, Oglethorpe, Taliaferro, Walton, and Wilkes.
-Economic Develop Services provides training opportunities for the following sectors: manufacturing, hospitality, government, education, logistics, non-profit organizations, professional services firms, retail units and health care.
-The goals of the unit is to become the strategic partner with organizations to enhance a culture of continuous process improvement and develop quality management systems.
+The mission of the Office of Economic Development Services is to provide non-credit workforce development programs and lifelong learning opportunities to businesses and individual citizens within the counties served by Athens Technical College: Clarke, Elbert, Greene, Hart, Madison, Oconee, Oglethorpe, Taliaferro, Walton, and Wilkes.
+Economic Development Services provides training opportunities for the following sectors: manufacturing, hospitality, government, education, logistics, non-profit organizations, professional services firms, retail units, and health care.
+The goal of the unit is to become a strategic partner with organizations to enhance a culture of continuous process improvement and develop quality management systems.

 Business and Industry Services

 Business and Industry Services provides customized training and workforce development programs to business, industry, and non-profit organizations that are seeking to increase the skills levels of their existing employees.
 The customized training is tailored to meet specific needs and include a variety of subject areas, including safety, computer workshops, first aid, CPR, management and supervisory development, maintenance improvements, quality systems such as Six Sigma, and forklift training.
 The customized courses may be taught on-site at the organization or at Athens Technical College campuses.
 The college offers these courses to accommodate all shifts.